binipringle/contracts/_texts/0-outline.md

 Text pp 220-226

-## Theoretical Perspective and Close Case Reading
+Theoretical perspective and Close Case Reading

 What is the “primitive stage of formalism” that the Wood court is rejecting?
 Why is it being rejected?

 What is Cardozo telling us about the relationship between the parties in the case?
 For whose benefit is the term implied?
 Who was vulnerable under the contract as written?

-## IVc Critical Legal Theory
+## IVc Critical legal theory

 The Paula Childress story beginning on p 226 is optional reading.
 It provides an account of the role of class, race, and poverty in the dehumanization of people who are poor.
 Does this attitude help explain the devaluation of the claim in the Lawrence case?